VGonPa/misc-notebooks/README.md

 misc-notebooks
 ==============

-Various IPython notebooks where I do some testings
+Various IPython notebooks where I do some tests